andrewjsmith00/notes/Apache Spark/Introduction to Apache Spark/Spark Applications.md

 - Spark employs a cluster manager to keep track of resources
 - The driver is responsible for executing the driver program's commands across executors.

 The executors will mostly be running Spark code.
-However, the driver can be driven from a number of languages through Spark's language APIs.
+However, the driver can be driven from a number of languages through [[Spark's language APIs]].